Dev Team Process

 • Every morning - please look over any pending PR reviews first thing when you start working so we're not blocking code getting into Staging or Production.

-• Regardless of whether we're in a cycle or Cool Down, we meet as a team every Monday and Wednesday to discuss any blockers/questions and review the Dev Tasks board.
-NOTE: During a Cycle we'll have very few tasks to work on since the team should be primarily focused on cycle work (which lives outside of the task board).
+• Regardless of whether we're in a cycle or cool down, we meet as a team every Monday and Wednesday to discuss any blockers/questions and review the Dev Tasks board.
+During a cycle we'll have very few tasks to work on since the team should be primarily focused on cycle work (which lives outside of the task board).

-• When reviewing the task board we'll look at the ๐Ÿ’ก Backlog to see if the team has capacity to move any of those ideas into ๐Ÿ Up Nextย which is a running list of tasks we're planning to accomplish over the next week.
+• When reviewing the task board we'll look at the ๐Ÿ’ก Backlog to see if the team has capacity.
+If so, we'll assign someone to the task and move it to ๐Ÿ Up Next which is a running list of tasks we're planning to accomplish over the next week or so.

-• When you start working on a task move it to ๐Ÿง‘โ€๐Ÿ’ป In Progress and assign yourself to it.
+• When you start working on a task move it to ๐Ÿง‘โ€๐Ÿ’ป In Progress.

 ๐Ÿšจ Issues

-• When Support notices an issue/bug, Roger (Head of Support) will add it to ๐Ÿšจ Issues in the task board and assign it an urgency:
+• When Support notices an issue/bug, they will add it to the ๐Ÿ’ก Backlog and assign it an urgency:

-• High (we should get to it within 7 days)
+• [high] (we should get to it within a few business days)

 โคด๏ธ Pull Requests